 Detail of the General Fund original budget, final budget, and actual revenues and expenditures can be found on pages 17 of this report.
 The District amended the General Fund budget during the year.
-Overall revenues of the General Fund were under budget by \$270, due to receiving slightly less in property tax revenue than was allocated from the levy.
-Expenditures in the General Fund were over budget by \$5,427 mostly due to additional administrative services expenditures of \$4,547.
-All of these factors combined to result in an unfavorable General Fund budget variance of \$5,697.
+Overall revenues of the General Fund were under budget by \$442, due to receiving slightly less in property tax revenue than was allocated from the levy.
+Expenditures in the General Fund were under budget by \$6,992 mostly due to less administrator service expenditures than budgeted in 2019.
+All of these factors combined to result in a favorable General Fund budget variance of \$6,550.